PA Careers and Certification

 Initial PA Certification

 Graduates of an accredited PA program are eligible to take the Physician Assistant National Certifying Exam (PANCE), a computer-based, multiple-choice test comprising questions that assess basic medical and surgical knowledge.
 Achieving a passing score on the PANCE allows a PA to use the designation Physician Assistant-Certified (PA-C).
-Monmouth’s inaugural graduating class of 2017 had a 100 percent pass rate on the PANCE.
+Monmouth’s graduating classes of 2017 and 2018 both had a 100 percent pass rate on the PANCE.
+The graduating class of 2019 had a 93 percent pass rate.
+See our current report.

 For more on initial PA certification, visit www.nccpa.net.